Lynn Davis, Executive Director:

 Nick Letson, Associate Director:

 Nick Letson received his BA in Journalism from the University of Arizona in 2010 and studied Literature and Spanish at the Universidad Catolica de Argentina in 2009.
-As a journalist from 2010-2011, his articles appeared in Caliente, La Estrella, and on the Sunday front page of the Arizona Daily Star.
-In 2012, Nick worked as a content writer for a Tucson-based online advertising consulting firm.
-Nick joined SGS in 2013 as its Communications Director.
-In 2014, Nick was invited to the GAS Conference in Chicago to be a speaker at the At Risk Glass forum.
-Outside SGS, he is currently the secretary of the board for the Southern Arizona Attraction’s Alliance.
-Today, Nick’s experience in public relations, story-telling, photography, graphic design, and social media helps advance Sonoran Glass School’s mission to inspire people of all ages to discover the wonder of glass art.
+As a journalist his articles appeared in Caliente, La Estrella, and on the Sunday front page of the Arizona Daily Star.
+Nick joined SGS in 2013 as its Communications Director and fell in love glass as a visual arts medium.
+In 2014, Nick was invited to the Glass Art Society Conference in Chicago to be a speaker at the At Risk Glass forum.
+Nick also serves as the secretary of the board for the Southern Arizona Attraction’s Alliance and volunteers as a coach for Odyssey of the Mind, a middle school program.
+Today, Nick’s experience in communication, photography, graphic design, and social media helps Sonoran Glass School’s inspire people of all ages to discover the wonder of glass art.

 Virgil Jones, Administrative Assistant/Hot Shop Assistant: